File Taxes for Free – It’s Easy as 1-2-3!

 I just talked to a lady named Linda who paid $200 to a tax preparer that took 45 minutes to tell her she owed $8,500.
 Linda’s adjusted gross income was less than $50,000.
 The tax preparer never asked her if she had a mortgage, gave to charities or if she had any deductions.
 Linda was just a number and part of the preparer’s production – After I helped Linda she owed $2,800 – Big difference!

 Linda’s first mistake, not knowing that she could prepare and e-file her taxes for free!
 Yes – I said for free.
-Is your adjusted gross income (AGI) less than $50,000?
-If so, you can prepare your taxes for free, too.
+In 2017, your adjusted gross income (AGI) had to be less than $66,000 to file your federal and state taxes for free.
 Go to www.irs.gov to prepare your federal taxes for free.
-Last month I walked a client through the process to do her taxes for free; she received a refund of $5,600.
+Recently I walked a client through the process to do her taxes for free; she received a refund of $5,600.
 She said, “For years I have paid $200 to a tax preparer; now I feel empowered and more in control of my finances.”

-To get your state taxes prepared for free go to your state income tax website.
-There you should be able to prepare and e-file your taxes for free, if they offer it.
-Most states offer the free service.
-If you prepare your state taxes on the “free” federal website they will charge you for preparing the state taxes.
-If you are expecting a refund, you can e-file, and get your refund deposited into your bank account within 10 days.
+To get your state taxes prepared for free you can either go to your state income tax website, or after completing your federal taxes for free, the software will allow you to complete your state taxes.
+If you are expecting a refund, you can e-file, and get your refund deposited into your bank account in less than 10 days.

 Here are a few additional tips to help you prepare to have a more pleasant tax experience.
 My favorite word is plan, plan, and plan.
 Therefore, you should start each January planning for the next tax year.
 I believe having a plan and strategy will lessen the burden and pain of taxes owed, and you never know you may get a refund with proper preparation.

-Contribute to an Individual Retirement Account (IRA): For 2007 you can put a maximum of $4,000 towards your IRA for yourself, and if you are married your spouse can put a maximum of $4,000 even if they do not work.
-That is an $8,000 deduction before you get to your adjusted gross income (AGI).
+Contribute to an Individual Retirement Account (IRA): For 2017 you can put a maximum of $5,500 towards your IRA for yourself, $6,500 if you’re over 50 years of age, and if you are married your spouse can put a maximum of $5,000 even if they do not work.
+That is a possible $12,000 deduction before you get to your adjusted gross income (AGI).